-These innovative centers offer top quality conditions which are well-organized, accessible, citizen friendly and show a genuine commitment to public service.
-Each center includes waiting halls which contain space for children, medical labs, internet areas, baby-care rooms, and self-service areas.
+The innovative centers offer top quality conditions which are well-organized, accessible, and citizen friendly and show a genuine commitment to public service.
+Each center includes waiting halls which contain space for children, medical labs, internet areas, baby-care rooms and self-service areas.

-The working regime of ASAN Service centers are tailored to the needs of citizens.
-They operate 7 days a week from 10am until 8 pm, weekends from 10 am until 5 pm, including during lunch hours.
+The working regime of ASAN Service Centers are tailored to the needs of citizens.
+They operate seven days a week from 10 a.m. until 8 p.m. and weekends from 10 a.m. until 5 p.m., including during lunch hours.